boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 Incidentally I also tried a trie using the above and some random data to fit, and my goodness the Go GC really did not like it, taking seconds to walk the pointers.
 It also took a lot more memory than I would have thought and ended up filling my laptops RAM before crashing.
 Its possible a Adaptive Radix Tree would reduce this but I doubt it would be enough to fit conveniently in RAM.

+There are techniques to reduce the size of the posting list though.
+Elias-Fano being one of the most well known, and Progressive Elias-Fano being perhaps even more efficient than bit signatures in terms of storage size.
+However you still need to keep the term list in something like a skip list or some other data structure, which is a little more complexity than I am willing to commit to.

 So that leaves me with bit signatures from my original lists, cool.

 One of the things I was most curious about was how many bits they used for the bloom filters in bitfunnel.
 While it's entirely dependent on how large the documents are (since large documents have more terms) just having an idea helps when it comes to guessing.
 It took a while for me to pick it up but it was mentioned that they are around 1500 bits.
 Interesting.
 Well using our guesstimate of 500 unique terms, its pretty easy to use python to guess how many bits we might need, assuming we want a 1% false positive rate which should reduce the space requirements.